ursetto/a2-btr/README.md

 - cleartext (unswizzled) copies of the files on side A
 - a bootable, unscrambled side A disk `pristineA.dsk`
-- a bootable side A disk `workA.dsk` with minor enhancements
+- a bootable side A disk `workA.dsk` with some enhancements
 - `sideB.dsk`, a symlink to the BTR Side B disk for convenience.

 Enhancements: